zoosky/eventual/README.md

 2. It supports the new HTML5 routing and histoty API (i.e., no hashbangs, no bullshit).

-3. It pack all JavaScript libraries & frameworks inside the solution (i.e., no WebJars, no download time, and again no bullshit).
+3. It pack all JavaScript libraries inside the solution (i.e., no WebJars, no download time, and again no bullshit).

 4. It makes minimal usage of [Play Scala templates](http://www.playframework.com/documentation/2.1.5/ScalaTemplates), thereby clearing the space for AngularJS directives in your HTML.